Arachni/arachni/README.md

 Modules have the ability to individually force the Framework to learn from the HTTP responses they are going to induce.<br/>
-However, this usually not required since Arachni is aware of which requests are more likely to uncover new elements or attack vectors and will adapt itself accordingly.
+However, this is usually not required since Arachni is aware of which requests are more likely to uncover new elements or attack vectors and will adapt itself accordingly.

 Still, this can be an invaluable asset to Fuzzer modules.